clairedavid/intro_to_ml/basics/lin_reg_1_notations.md

 \end{equation*}
 ````

+The hypothesis function is also known as decision function.
+It's the mathematical core of a machine learning model.

 In our simple case of linear regression in one dimension, our function $h$ will be of the form:
 ```{math}
 :label: h_theta_lin